 Absolutely not.
 Our bed frame suppliers are in the business of providing products that support your mattress set properly.
 Our bed frames are designed with mattress warranty guidelines in mind, and we will not sell a product that does not meet or exceed mattress warranty guidelines.

 This should not happen.
 Your box spring will fit inside the frame snugly and this tight fit will prevent the box spring from "flipping up" if you sit on the end.
-Now, if you are still concerned about the length of your bed frame, you can always consider getting one of our heavy-duty bed frames.
-The heavy duty bed frames are 75 inches long (still not 80 inches long for safety reasons) but this extra length might help allay any fears you have about the length of your bed frame.
+Now, if you are still concerned about the length of your bed frame, you can always consider an emBrace bed frame.
+The emBrace bed frames are 76 inches long (still not 80 inches long for safety reasons) in queen, king, and California king sizes.
+This extra length might help allay any fears you have about the length of your bed frame.